GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 > We need to access the JSON object to map values from the payload to our process variables.
 > We should also include error handling to catch the possibility of missing data values.

+**Test the Process**
+1. Test the process at least one time from the [https://edstrain.com/cic-9si/home.php](9 Second Insurance Website).
+   - **Password:** ```cic-demo```
+2. The process will arrive at the _display-json_ Human Task.
+3. This Human task is here to review the JSON structure of the HTML form submitted payload.
+4. Use this as a reference going forward.

 **Mapping JSON Values in the _update-vars_ script**
 > [!NOTE]
 > This script is partially written.
 It already: